 The Toy Box at the American Treasure Tour is the ideal destination for anyone looking to explore an amazing and unpredictable collection of popular culture artifacts.
 Our guided tram ride provides visitors with a chance to enjoy a visual and auditory experience unlike anything else.
-Sit back and allow us to drive you past strange, fun and fascinating pieces.
-We will share fun and interesting stories about early amusement parks where seatbelts on rollercoasters were not required.
+Sit back and allow us to drive as we take you on a journey through America's ingenious and creative past.
+We will share fun and interesting stories about early amusement parks, where seatbelts on rollercoasters were not yet required.
 Same with early automobiles.
-There are electric animated store displays, old advertisements, pedal cars, movie posters,and many, many other wonderful pieces you may even remember from your own childhood (regardless of your age!).
+We have electric animated store displays, old advertisements, pedal cars, movie posters,and many, many other wonderful pieces you may even remember from your own childhood (regardless of your age!).

 We provide an opportunity for visitors to explore parts of the collection on their own in the Toy Box, too.
 Take a stroll past the amazing cars and explore their stories using our QR Code readers.
-You can also take a moment to delve into the past for a number of other pieces in this section of the tour, called Miscellany.
+You can also take a moment to delve into the past for a number of other pieces in this section of the tour that we affectionately call Miscellany.
 Enjoy.

 - Our collection of carts was created by Pennsylvania-based craftsmen during the early 2000’s.
-A number of them are autographed on the bottoms of the carriages by Charles “H” from Coopersburg, PA.
+A number of them have been autographed on the bottoms of the carriages by Charles “H” from Coopersburg, PA.
+His craftsmanship is exceptional, and his sense of humor evident in their presentation.

 Wurlitzer Statesman Jukebox:

-- The Statesman was introduced in 1970, only three years before Wurlitzer shut down operation in the United States.
+- The Statesman was introduced in the year 1970, only three years before Wurlitzer shut down operation in the United States.

 Excelsior Accordiana Accordion: